MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part2-transaction-entry.md

 3. Delete the batch.

+[!NOTE]
+When you try to modify the check number on a cash receipt for an existing line item in a batch it will not save.
+You may notice when you save a Cash Receipt with a Check type to a batch, and then open the transaction again and edit the Check/Card Number field, and then save it again, the change is not committed to the transaction.
+The Check/Card Number field stays the same as it was originally entered as the first time the transaction was entered.
+Also, the new entry that you tried to enter will be unavailable if you attempt to use it again as you will receive a message stating 'This check has been entered for this customer already'.

+Insted of trying to change the field from the existing batch, you should delete the transaction and re-enter.

 ## Chapter 12: Transaction entry

 You can use the Receivables Transaction Entry window to enter sales/invoice, debit memo, finance charge, service/repair, warranty, credit memo, and return transactions.
 Posting journals are printed when transactions are posted only if you chose to print the appropriate posting journals using the Posting Setup window.